ok100/lyvi/README.md

 **Features:**

 - Ncurses UI
+- Can display lyrics and artist info
-- Downloads lyrics from sites that are supported by [glyr](https://github.com/sahib/glyr)
+- Downloads metadata from sites that are supported by [glyr](https://github.com/sahib/glyr)
-- Cache for downloaded lyrics
+- Cache for downloaded metadata
 - Automatically update when song changes

 **User reviews:**